 The Terms are a legally binding contract between you and AfricanArtVillage.
 If you live in North or South America, Africa, Asia, Europe, or Oceania the contract is between you and AfricanArtVillage.

+Please note that Section 11.
+Disputes with AfricanArtVillage, contains an arbitration clause and class action waiver.
 By agreeing to the Terms, you agree to resolve all disputes through binding individual arbitration, which means that you waive any right to have those disputes decided by a judge or jury, and that you waive your right to participate in class actions, class arbitrations, or representative actions.

 2. Your Privacy

-Both AfricanArtVillage and sellers (vendors) process members’ personal information (for example, buyer name, email address, and shipping address) and are therefore considered separate and independent data controllers of buyers’ personal information.
+Both AfricanArtVillage and sellers (artits) process members’ personal information (for example, buyer name, email address, and shipping address) and are therefore considered separate and independent data controllers of buyers’ personal information.
 That means that each party is responsible for the personal information it processes in providing the Services.
-For example, if a seller(Vendor) accidentally discloses a buyer’s name and email address when fulfilling another buyer’s order, the seller, not AfricanArtVillage, will be responsible for that unauthorized disclosure.
+For example, if a seller(Artist) accidentally discloses a buyer’s name and email address when fulfilling another buyer’s order, the seller, not AfricanArtVillage, will be responsible for that unauthorized disclosure.

 If, however, AfricanArtVillage and sellers are found to be joint data controllers of buyers’ personal information, and if AfricanArtVillage is sued, fined, or otherwise incurs expenses because of something that you did as a joint data controller of buyer personal information, you agree to indemnify AfricanArtVillage for the expenses it occurs in connection with your processing of buyer personal information.

 You’ll need to create an account with AfricanArtVillage to use some of our Services.
 Here are a few rules about accounts with AfricanArtVillage: